 Tim Ketelaar received his PhD. in Personality Psychology from the University of Michigan in 1993 and participated in several postdoctoral training programs including a three-year NIMH Postdoctoral Training Program in Emotion Research (Director: Paul Ekman) and a one year Postdoctoral Fellowship at the Center for Adaptive Behavior and Cognition in the Max Planck Institute, Munich, Germany (Director: Gerd Gigerenzer).

-Tim Ketelaar participated in the 2010-2011 Cohort of the NMSU Advancing Leaders Training (ALP) program and has served in several leadership positions in the NMSU Faculty senate, including serving as Faculty Senate Chair (2012-2013) and Faculty Senate Vice Chair (2011-2012).
+Tim Ketelaar participated in the 2010-2011 Cohort of the NMSU Advancing Leaders Training (ALP) program and has served in several leadership positions in the NMSU Faculty senate, including serving as Faculty Senate Chair (2012-2013) and Faculty Senate Vice Chair (2011-2012), and as the interim Department Head in the Department of Criminal Justice (2015-2016).
 He currently serves as an Associate Professor in the Department of Psychology, and as Associate Dean of the William Conroy Honors College where he is the Director of the Office for National Scholarships and International Education (ONSIE).